geawiz/geoviz/4_layer-list/README.md

 </body>
 ```

-## Putting it all together
+## Putting it All Together
 That's it!
 You can now choose which layer to choose by toggling its name on the checkbox list in the upper right corner of the map.
 As before, the complete example code used in this tutorial can be found in the [index.html](./index.html) file in this folder.
 Opening it in a browser should render something like the following image (please note the checkboxes in the upper right corner of the page):

 ![Toggling layers on a MapLibre map](./tutorial_4_2.png)

-## A Vue.js component to dynamically display map layers using checkboxes
+## A Vue.js Component to Dynamically Display Map Layers Using Checkboxes
 As for previous tutorials we are going to illustrate how to achieve the same steps detailed above in a [Vue.js](https://vuejs.org) component via its [composition API](https://vuejs.org/guide/introduction.html#composition-api).
 The [reactivity](https://vuejs.org/guide/essentials/reactivity-fundamentals.html) nature of Vue components is actually particularly suited to the task of dynamically render layers.
 While the steps to achieve this are quite similar the HTML case, we will leverage Vue [``ref``](https://vuejs.org/guide/essentials/reactivity-fundamentals.html#ref) variable and [``watchers``](https://vuejs.org/guide/essentials/watchers.html) to monitor the state of the checkboxes and react to any changes.

 The complete component code is slightly longer and more complex than previous ones, and therefore we decided to avoid pasting it here.
 Instead, please find the complete, documented component in the [Map.vue](./Map.vue) file in this tutorial folder.